Last Modified: 01 Oct 2014

 Embark on a drive to Pokhara, which takes approx 2.5hrs.
 Pokhara enjoys a delightful setting on a lake beneath the snow-capped peaks of the Annapurna range, making it an excellent place to relax.
 There may be time to hire a small boat for a quick paddle on the lake for sunset.
 There are also plenty of cafes where you can put your feet up and enjoy international cuisine, while the main street is full of shops and stalls selling a wide range of Nepali and Tibetan souvenirs.

 Pokhara is part of a once vibrant trade route extending between India and Tibet.
-To this day, mule trains can be seen camped on the outskirts of the town, bringing goods to trade from remote regions of the Himalayas.
 This is the land of Magars and Gurungs, hardworking farmers and valorous warriors who have earned worldwide fame as Gurkha soldiers.
 The Thakalis, another important ethnic group here, are known for their entrepreneurship.

 Set your alarm clocks for an early wake-up as this is the day we have an opportunity to witness one of the grandest spectacles; the first rays of sun splashing the snow garbed mountains of Annapurna range.
 The nearest one, Fishtail, is a mere 25 kms away from the viewpoint at Sarangkot.
 We drive by chartered vehicle to Sarangkot (approx. 25 minutes).
 There's also an option of walking up to the top most viewpoint at Sarangkot, about a 45 minute walk from the lower viewpoint.
 After breakfast down at the Lakeside, we visit one of the famous natural wonders of Pokhara- Devi's Fall, where the water from Fewa Lake thunders into a hole and disappears.
 We then proceed to the Tibetan Refugee Camp, located in close proximity to the Fall, where we can go bargain hunting for the Tibetan handicrafts in the many shops dotting the open-air market.
 Or you can simply roam around visiting the local monastery and the carpet factory witnessing 'girl-power' at work.